-- (a) for the first report-after the commencement of the resource operations plan; or - (b) for subsequent reports-for each financial year this plan is in force and within 6 months after the end of the financial year to which the report relates.
+- (i) for the first report-after the beginning of the financial year in which this plan commenced; and - (ii) for subsequent reports-after the end of the previous reporting period. - (2) The Minister's report must be prepared within 12 months after the end of the reporting period to which the report relates. - (3) In this section-